21st-22nd February 2026 - time to get your dream home started!

-Whatever style of home you are building, from a fully-fledged eco house to a straightforward replacement dwelling, you are going to need to arrange connection to the necessary services.
+BOOK HEREWhatever style of home you are building, from a fully-fledged eco house to a straightforward knock down and rebuild dwelling, you are going to need to arrange connections to the necessary services.
 This includes your supplies of electricity, water and telephone/broadband – as well as mains sewerage and gas, if they are available.

-In this article, I’m going to look at how to get your self-build home connected to services and utilities.
+In this article, I’m going to look at how to get your self build home connected to services and utilities, and the key considerations to note for a successful connection.

 You can’t really organise service connections too early.
-Once you own the plot and planning permission is looking likely, you should get the ball rolling straight away.
+Once you own the plot of land and planning permission is looking likely, you should get the ball rolling straight away.
 Here’s why:

-It is a different matter for virgin plots where there’s no existing supply.
+It is a different matter for self build plots where there’s no existing supply.
 The question of where these services will come from – and how much they’ll cost – should always be a well-researched part of your plot evaluation.

 Land that has been sub-divided from an existing property, such as garden developments, should not present too many problems – connection should ideally form part of the terms of sale agreement.
 It would be in the vendor’s best interest to arrange for services to make the plot more attractive and command a higher premium.